 - Catmints including catnip have been found to be even more effective than DEET in repelling mosquitoes and ants.
 Just be sure to locate catnip away from plants that can’t take being rolled on by all the cats in the neighborhood.

-These plants may help in fighting the insect wars and most are useful in other ways.
+These plants may help in fighting the insect wars and most are useful in other ways, too.

-I’m sure there are other plants that have acquired a bug-repelling reputation but I wouldn’t depend on a few plants to make my yard insect-free.
-One of the most effective things you can do to cut the mosquito population down is to eliminate standing water where they breed.
+I’m sure there are other plants that have acquired a bug-repelling reputation, but I wouldn’t depend on only a few plants to make my yard insect-free.
+One of the most effective things you can do to cut the mosquito population down is to eliminate any standing water where they breed.